Questions 2 – 31: Specify the site(s) of primary tumor(s) at diagnosis

 See below for definitions and examples of each method of assessment:

-• I-meta-iodobenzylguanidine scan (MIBG): Uses radioactive tracers for imaging +/- tissue destruction.
-These scans are specific to andrenergic tissues, which are those nervous system tissues involved in epinephrine and norepinephrine production and reception.
+- I-meta-iodobenzylguanidine scan (MIBG): Uses radioactive tracers for imaging +/- tissue destruction.
+These scans are specific to adrenergic tissues, which are those nervous system tissues involved in epinephrine and norepinephrine production and reception.

 Question 53: Were any biopsies performed at diagnosis?

-Indicate Yes or No if any biopsies were performed at diagnosis or prior to the first treatment for neuroblastoma.
-If biopsies were not performed or it is not known if one was performed, select No and continue with question 62.
+Indicate if any biopsies were performed at diagnosis or prior to the first treatment for neuroblastoma.
+If biopsies were not performed at diagnosis or prior to the first treatment or it is not known if one was performed, select No.

 Questions 54 – 58: Specify the biopsy site(s) positive for neuroblastoma

-For questions 54-58 indicate whether each biopsy site was positive for neuroblastoma.
-If the biopsy site was positive for neuroblastoma indicate Yes.
-If a biopsy site was tested and negative for neuroblastoma or the site was not biopsied, indicate No and continue with the next question.
+For site, specify whether each biopsy was positive for neuroblastoma.
+If a biopsy site was tested and negative for neuroblastoma, the site was not biopsied, or unknown if biopsied, indicate No.

 Question 59: Specify the histologic findings by Shimada classification

-If the histologic findings by the Shimada classification are not known, select Not classified / unknown and continue with question 62.
+If the histologic findings by the Shimada classification are not known, select Not classified / unknown.

 Question 60: Specify histology